-Most of the study area's scenic quality has been rated moderate to low within the context of the sub-region, and sensitive viewing areas and landscape types identified and mapped indicating potential sensitivity to the project, specifically from farmsteads and people travelling along arterial roads west of the site.
-The site is in a landscape type rated as moderate to low.
-People living and passing through these locations will experience some negative change and loss of the baseline landscape aesthetic due to the scale and extent of the TSF.
-Also, due to the low VAC of the western section of the study area, sensitive views to the development would often be open and unobstructed (i.e. the TSF would dominate the view).
+People living and passing through these locations will experience some negative change and s minor loss of the baseline landscape aesthetic due to the scale and extent of the TSF.
+However, due to the high VAC of the existing landscape, sensitive views to the development would mostly be obstructed by existing facilities and tall trees east and south east of the proposed site.
 These negative changes would occur over an extended time frame i.e. over the life of the mine and beyond as the TSF would remain as a residual structure in the landscape and represent the worst case scenario.

-Figure 26: Landscape Character Areas and visual sensitive receptors.
+Figure 21: Landscape Character Areas and visual sensitive receptors.